dgraph-io/dgraph/wiki/content/query-language/index.md

 | `string`   | `exact`, `hash`, `term`, `fulltext` |
 | `dateTime` | `dateTime`    |

-Test for equality of a predicate or variable to a value or list of values.
+Test for equality of a predicate or variable to a value or find in a list of values.

 The boolean constants are `true` and `false`, so with `eq` this becomes, for example, `eq(boolPred, true)`.

-Query Example: Movies with exactly two genres.
+Query Example: Movies with exactly thirteen genres.

 {{< runnable >}}
 {
-  me(func: eq(count(genre), 2)) {
+  me(func: eq(count(genre), 13)) {
     name@en
+    genre {
+    	name@en
+    }
   }
 }
 {{< /runnable >}}